 Factual Reporting: MIXED

-In 1976, Rupert Murdoch, the owner of News Corp, acquired The New York Post and in 1988, Murdoch sold the paper to Real estate developer Peter S. Kalikow.
-When Kalikow lost the paper to bankruptcy in 1993, Rupert Murdoch once again purchased the paper and continues to own it today.
-Since Murdoch took over the paper, The Post has been known for their over-the-top sensational headlines.
+In 1976, Rupert Murdoch, the owner of News Corp, acquired The New York Post, and in 1988, Murdoch sold the paper to Real estate developer Peter S. Kalikow.
+When Kalikow lost the paper to bankruptcy in 1993, Rupert Murdoch again purchased the paper and continues to own it today.
+Since Murdoch took over the paper, The Post has been known for its over-the-top sensational headlines.

 Funded by / Ownership

-The New York Post is currently owned by Rupert Murdoch’s News Corp, which owns many conservative/sensational media outlets around the world.
-The paper is funded through advertising, subscriptions and newsstand sales.
+The New York Post is owned by Rupert Murdoch’s News Corp, which owns many conservative/sensational media outlets worldwide.
+The paper is funded through advertising, subscriptions, and newsstand sales.

 Analysis / Bias

-In review, the New York Post tends to publish stories utilizing sensationalized headlines with emotionally loaded wording such as “Cop cold-cocks unarmed man ‘acting irate’ at restaurant”, and “It’s time for Bill Clinton to take a walk in the Chappaqua woods.”
-The New York Post also republishes news from other sources such as the least biased Associated Press.
-In general, more stories favor the right, but the NY Post does not shy away from reporting negative coverage of the right, if it is a big story.
-They also tend to source their information properly, however many times the headline misleadingly exaggerates the actual story they are reporting.
+In review, the New York Post tends to publish stories utilizing sensationalized headlines with emotionally loaded wording such as “Cop cold-cocks unarmed man ‘acting irate’ at restaurant,” and “It’s time for Bill Clinton to take a walk in the Chappaqua woods.”
+The New York Post also republishes news from other sources, such as the least-biased Associated Press.
+More stories favor the right, but the NY Post does not shy away from reporting negative coverage of the right if it is a big story.
+They also tend to source their information properly; however, many times, the headline misleadingly exaggerates the actual story they are reporting.

 Editorially, The Post has endorsed the Republican Presidential Candidate in every race since 1980.
-However, in 2016 they did not offer an endorsement for the Presidential election to either candidate.
+However, in 2016 they did not offer either candidate an endorsement for the Presidential election.

-According to an LA Times article, the New York Post was reported to be the preferred newspaper of U.S. President Donald Trump, who maintains frequent contact with its owner, Rupert Murdoch.
-The Post, According to a survey conducted by Pace University in 2004, was rated the least-credible major news outlet in New York.
-Further, The Post has been criticized since the beginning of Murdoch’s ownership for “sensationalism, blatant advocacy, and conservative bias.”
+According to an LA Times article, the New York Post is reported to be former U.S. President Donald Trump’s preferred newspaper, which maintains frequent contact with Rupert Murdoch.
+The Post, According to a survey conducted by Pace University in 2004, was rated the least credible major news outlet in New York.
+The Post has been criticized since the beginning of Murdoch’s ownership for “sensationalism, blatant advocacy, and conservative bias.”

 - Mostly False: Ted Cruz ‘same senator who once supported a ban on sex toys’ – Mostly False